 City Hall provides several services to our citizens including Customer Service for the Utility Department, Milton Municipal Court transactions, request for public information, and voter registration.

 The City Administrator also serves in a highly visible capacity as an ambassador for the community and to other governmental agencies.

 CUSTOMER SERVICE AND BILLING INFORMATION

-To set up a new water or electric utility account or make changes to an existing account, please contact Customer Service at the above phone number during regular business hours.
+To set up a new water or electric utility account or make changes to an existing account, please complete and return the corresponding form:

 Location: City Hall

 Contact: Public Works: M - F 8:00 a.m. - 5:00 p.m.
 Phone: (253) 922-8738